Surrogate Model-Based Explainability Methods for Point Cloud NNs: RELATED WORK

-Few studies have attempted to investigate the explainability of 3D DNNs.
-Although \cite{Zhang_2020} refers to explainable point cloud classification, their work addresses the disorderly properties of point clouds using PointHop Unit to adapt them to classical classifiers, which is part of the pre-processing rather than post-hoc explanations. \cite{Zheng_2019_ICCV} obtains point saliency maps by dropping points, which is not relevant to the model-agnostic explainability approaches. \cite{9206688}, the pioneer study of utilizing explainability approaches to point clouds remains crucial to our understanding of feature sparsity of 3D models.
-However, they only show abstract sparse explanations that emphasize the importance of points at edges and corners, and the evaluation criterion of the explanations is absent.
+\textbf{Explainability in 3D DNNs}: Few studies have attempted to investigate the explainability of 3D DNNs.
+Although \cite{Zhang_2020} refers to explainable point cloud classification, their work addresses the disorderly properties of point clouds using PointHop Units to adapt them to classical classifiers, which is part of the pre-processing rather than post-hoc explanations. \cite{Zheng_2019_ICCV} obtains point saliency maps by simply dropping points, which is not relevant to the explainability approaches. \cite{9206688}, the pioneer study of utilizing explainability approaches to point clouds remains crucial to our understanding of feature sparsity of 3D models.
+However, they only show sparse explanations that emphasize the importance of points at edges and corners, which is lack-of-semantics, and the evaluation criterion of the explanations is absent.
 In addition, the gradient-based methods are not adapted to models without gradients, such as tree-based models.
 In contrast, local surrogate model-based approaches are completely model-agnostic and are applicable to arbitrary models.
-Table \ref{Chara.
-XAI} demonstrates a clearer illustration of the properties of the most competitive explainability approaches that are currently applied to point cloud data.

-This paper proposes a more intuitive and widely applicable model-agnostic explainability methodology for the point cloud network PointNet\cite{Qi_2017_CVPR} based on the local surrogate model-based methods (LIME\cite{Ribeiro2016} and KernelShap\cite{Lundberg2017}).